StevenBorg/ahds_dicom_service_demos/README.md

 ## RSNA Demo
 The RSNA demo is a work in process.
-Here's where it stands.
+Go to demos/rsna and reference the readme.md there!

+--- Nothing below this line applies right now --

 To deploy the AHDS DICOM service with OHIF, run the following command: